This post was most recently updated on June 9, 2023.

-A provision in the tax bill pending in Congress is focusing attention on the measure the government uses to adjust tax brackets and other elements of the tax code for inflation.
-The bill would substitute a measure called “the chained consumer price index” (C-CPI-U) for the one mandated by current law, the consumer price index (CPI-U), which we’ll call the primary CPI to avoid confusion.
+A provision in the tax bill signed into law in 2017 focuses attention on the measure the government uses to adjust tax brackets and other elements of the tax code for inflation.
+The bill substitutes a measure called “the chained consumer price index” (C-CPI-U) for the one previously mandated by law, the consumer price index (CPI-U), which we’ll call the primary CPI to avoid confusion.
 Here’s what this is all about.

 What’s the difference between the primary CPI (CPI-U) and the chained CPI (C-CPI-U)?